INFORMSJoC/2024.0546/src/Comp/DaE/readme.md

   Input: the matrice M and D derived from `robust_link.m`.

-  Output: an N × N symmetric matrix ˜D. For link ij, ˜Dij = 0 if it is robustly absent or built and ˜Dij = 1 otherwise.
+  Output: N, number of players; an N × N symmetric matrix ˜D. For link ij, ˜Dij = 0 if it is robustly absent or built and ˜Dij = 1 otherwise.
 The matrix ˜D is the adjacency matrix of an undirect graph of N nodes, whose connected components provide the subproblems.
 We figure out the connected components via the Matlab function